darr2/World_Bank_International_Debt/README.md

         <li>Which debt indicator is the most common?</li>
     </ul>

-We are interested in national and international debt since this is a major factor in determining the economic health of a country and the world, thus both consumers and governments are affected.
+We are interested in national and international debt, since this is a major factor in determining the economic health of a country and the world.
+Debt, therefore, affects both consumers and governments.